Braves don’t give out tomahawks after Helsley’s complaint

-The Braves also say they won’t play the music that accompanies the chant when Helsey is in the game.
+The Braves said they were taking several steps to “reduce the Tomahawk Chop during our in-ballpark presentation today.”
+The team said it would not play the music that accompanies the chant when Helsley is in the game.

+There is no apparent immediate shift in the team’s long-term stance on the promotion.

 Helsley, a native of Tahlequah, Oklahoma, speaks the Cherokee language and is one of only a few Native Americans in the majors.